 Address - Avista Stadium, 602 N Havana St, Spokane, WA 99201

 Phone: (509) 535-2922

-Go to a Spokane Chiefs Hockey Game
+Spokane Chiefs Hockey Game

 The Spokane Chiefs Hockey Team plays at the Spokane Arena normally between September to April depending on if they make it to the WHL Playoffs.
 The Spokane Chiefs are part of the Western Hockey League (WHL) and feature up and coming 16-20-year-old players.
 Many players have gone on to play in the NHL including local fan favorite Tyler Johnson who was born in Spokane and now plays for the Tampa Bay Lightning.
 A night out watching the Spokane Chiefs is a great way to enjoy the great sports atmosphere in Spokane.